She already knows why

 She gets better over time

 Telluna remembers your child — their world, their fears, what works.
 Each story builds on the last.
-She learns your family.
+Individual developmental profiles, not flat age buckets.

 Talk to Telluna